egison/egison-ruby/README.md

 In our pattern-matching system, there are cases that pattern-matching has multiple results.
 `match_all` calls the block passed to `with` for each pattern-matching result and returns all results as an array.
-`match_all` takes one single match-clause (`width`).
+`match_all` takes one single match-clause.

 On the other hand, `match` takes multiple match-clauses.
 It pattern-matches from the first match-clause.
-If a pattern matches, it calls the block passed to matched match-clause and returns a result for the first pattern-matching result.
+If a pattern matches, it calls the block passed to the matched match-clause and returns a result for the first pattern-matching result.

 ## Patterns

 ### Element patterns and subcollection patterns

-An element pattern matches the element of the target array.
+An <i>element pattern</i> matches the element of the target array.

-A subcollection pattern matches the subcollection of the target array.
+A <i>subcollection pattern</i> matches the subcollection of the target array.
 A subcollection pattern has `*` ahead.

-Literals that contain `_` ahead are pattern-variables.
+A literal that contain `_` ahead is a <i>pattern-variable</i>.
 We can refer the result of pattern-matching through them.

 ```